-As a member of the Federal Deposit Insurance Corporation, First United Security Bank is unveiling more than 22 initiatives to reach out to the community with financial literacy.
+As a member of the Federal Deposit Insurance Corporation, First US Bank is unveiling more than 22 initiatives to reach out to the community with financial literacy.
 Statistics show that the nation had $900 billion in credit card debt and an 81% increase in foreclosures last year.

 "Those who do not have or want a checking account should not feel like they are at a disadvantage.
 A pre-paid Visa card works very much like a debit card with one extra advantage.
 An individual can load it with cash, but there is no chance of fees for insufficient funds when the cash is gone."